Caleb5Mathew/Atlas/README.md

 <br />
 <br />
 Defining the display_images Function:
-    The display_images function is responsible for creating a Tkinter window and displaying the images in a gallery format.
-It takes the image_folder parameter, which represents the path to the       folder where the images are stored.
+    The display_images function is responsible for creating a Tkinter window and displaying the images in a gallery format.<br /> It takes the image_folder parameter, which represents the path to the       folder where the images are stored.
 <br />
 <br />
 https://github.com/Caleb5Mathew/Atlas/blob/0e60b180ca00df5e7a90e17d34ea159391550b9a/Atlas3.py#L8-L36